pabloelt/pabloelt.github.io/content/project/project2/index.md

 <text style='color: #BBDEFC; font-weight: normal;'>Plant 2 generates much lower levels of DC even at similar levels of irradiation</text>

-* It seems that Plant 1 generates much more DC than Plant 2 for approxiamtely the same levels of irradiation and temperature.
+* It seems that Plant 1 generates much more DC than Plant 2 for the same levels of irradiation and temperature.

   * Furthermore, Plant 1 has much more variability, while Plant 2 is more consistent.